donkirkby/donimoes/raw_rules/rules.md

 ### Next Round
 Put the dice back on their starting spaces.
-If there are any empty starting spaces, start the next round by adding a queen bee on one of them.
+If there are any empty starting spaces, start the next round by adding the next bigger die on its starting space.
 Otherwise, shuffle all the dominoes and set up again.

 ### Example Solution
-Let's solve the set up above if the 3 die is the queen bee.
+Let's solve the set up above, where the 3 die is the queen bee.
 The first thing to do is check whether there are enough places for the bees to land around the queen bee.
 The queen is surrounded on three sides by 3s and 4s, so something has to land on the wild space.
 Next to that is a 4 and a 2, so you know that the